Where We Be

 On the lower level of the same building is this large sarcophagus which is traditionally considered to be

-the tomb of King David.
-However, this tradition, which began in Crusader times, is now considered doubtful.
+laim, which began in Crusader times, is now considered doubtful.

-From the roof you can see a church, a mosque, and a synagogue, which is symbolic
+In this one image you can see a church, a mosque, and a synagogue, which is symbolic

 in a way of Jerusalem itself, which is considered holy by Christians, Muslims, and Jews

-We also took a Western Wall Tunnel Tour late one evening.
-This fascinating tour through an underground tunnel adjacent to the Western Wall
+We also took a fascinating Western Wall Tunnel Tour late one evening.
+The tunnel, which runs adjacent

-Another important site in the Jewish Quarter is the Cardo, which used to be Jerusalem's primary road in Roman times.
-A few pillars and paving stones
+Another important site in the Jewish Quarter is the Cardo -- Jerusalem's primary road in Roman times.

-still remain below the modern street level.
-The painting recreates what it may once have looked like.
-Note the modern boy receiving a gift (bottom right).
+what it may once have looked like.
+Note the modern boy in the painting receiving a gift (bottom right).

 The Western Wall is also sometimes called the Wailing Wall because it was the closest Jews could